How to join Meditation Club

 What kind of meditation are we practicing?

-Jess will be leading meditation inspired by Buddhist philosophy.
+The light meditation guidance offered is inspired by Buddhist philosophy.
 While there are dozens of different meditative styles and techniques just within Buddhism, they can be broadly categorized into two primary attentional strategies.
 Concentration meditation (samatha) is when the meditator focuses on a fixed mental object (an image, a mantra, the breath, an abstract idea).
 Insight meditation (vipassana) is when the meditator focuses on the actual workings of their own mind.
-Both strategies have a lot to offer.
-Jess will be offering simple guided meditations that incorporate both strategies.
+Both strategies have a lot to offer, and both will be incorporated into the simple guided meditations at Meditation Club.

 Western interpretations of Buddhist meditation were pioneered in the US by great teachers such as Jack Kornfield, Sharon Salzberg, and Joseph Goldstein.
-Other teachers of this style that Jess recommends are Jon Kabat-Zinn, Jeff Warren, Cara Lai, Matthew Brensilver, Oren Jay Sofer, and Sebene Selassie.
+Other teachers of this style that I recommend are Jon Kabat-Zinn, Jeff Warren, Cara Lai, Matthew Brensilver, Oren Jay Sofer, and Sebene Selassie.

 Is meditation religious?

 The Western lineage of meditation that is the focus of Meditation Club is a secular practice.
-This lineage is deeply inspired by Buddhism however, and some of the teachers Jess is influenced by do identify as Buddhists.
-For this reason there may be a bias toward Buddhist philosophy in how Jess leads Meditation Club.
+This lineage is deeply inspired by Buddhism however, and some of the teachers Meditation Club is influenced by do identify as Buddhists.
+For this reason there may be a bias toward Buddhist philosophy in how Meditation Club is facilitated.
 You do not need to identify as a Buddhist to come to Meditation Club.
 You may also have your own religious faith and wish to explore how meditation is a complement to your faith.
 That is totally welcome.
 Meditation Club is accepting of all faith traditions and aims to uncover the intersection of different faith traditions in a balanced and curious manner.

 If you want it to be, meditation can be a deeply spiritual practice.
 Mystical experiences, or “spiritual special effects”, while meditating are relatively common.
 You can read Jeff Warren’s primer on the spiritual terrains and challenges in meditation if you are feeling curious.
 At Meditation Club, we openly welcome and encourage meditation as a spiritual practice.